What does 4K mean?

 What 4K content is available?

-Currently, there are various forms of 4K content from 4K broadcasting, 4K streaming services, 4K Blu-ray players & discs to even UGC videos filmed with 4K cameras or 4K smart phones.
-There are approximately 80 channels worldwide that broadcast in 4K (according to Wikipedia), and VoD services such as Netflix and Amazon Prime also offer a wide range of contents such as 4K movies and TV series.
+There are various forms of 4K content from 4K broadcasting, 4K streaming services, 4K Blu-ray players & discs to even UGC videos filmed with 4K cameras or 4K smart phones.
+There are approximately 80 channels worldwide that broadcast in 4K (according to Wikipedia), and VoD services such as Netflix, Amazon Prime, BT Sport and Rakuten also offer a wide range of contents such as 4K movies and TV series.
 Plus, if you have a 4K Blu-ray player you can easily purchase and enjoy 4K videos from places like Amazon.com.

-Recently, a lot of people enjoy filming videos using 4K cameras or smartphones with 4K cameras built in and sharing that content with other users through video sharing platforms such as YouTube.
-So, feel free to explore whatever catches your interest.
+Recently, a lot of people enjoy filming videos using 4K cameras or smartphones with 4K cameras built in and share that content with other users through video sharing platforms such as YouTube and Vimeo.

 So what is 4K upscaling and what can it do for you?

-When you watch lower-quality FHD content on a 4K TV, upscaling is the technology that increases its resolution, converts, and optimises it to fit the display panel of a 4K TV.
+When you watch lower-quality FHD content on a 4K TV, upscaling is the technology that increases its resolution, converts and optimises it to fit the display panel of a 4K TV.
 In other words, it doesn't just stretch the image — it upgrades it for the 4K display.
 Upscaling automatically analyses resolution to reduce noise, improve details and provide optimum contrast and colour so that you can view this content in 4K-like quality.
+And since every brand does upscaling differently, be sure to choose the one that does it the best.

-To put it simply, UHD stands for Ultra High Definition and 4K Resolution is a type of UHD resolution.
+Crystral UHD and 4K Resolution is a type of UHD resolution.

 Different brands use various expressions to say the same thing, such as Ultra HD, 4K TV, Ultra High Definition TV and 4K UHD TV.
 As time passed, the TV industry found the phrase "4K" easier and more intuitive for consumers and began to use it more and more.
 Today most manufacturers and distributors now use the term 4K TV or 4K UHD TV.
 Recently, another type of UHD TV has begun to show up on the market: the 8K TV.